-Similar provisions establishing entitlement rights for certain former spouses to all or a portion of spousal survivor annuity benefits or lump-sum refunds payable under the FERS are contained in Sections 8417, 8445 and 8424(b) of Title 5.
-These provisions of the FERS system, enacted by Public Law 99-335, were effective January 1, 1987.
+Similar provisions establishing entitlement rights for certain former spouses to all or a portion of spousal survivor annuity benefits or lump-sum refunds payable under the Federal Employees Retirement System are in 5 U.S.C.
+8417, 8445 and 8424(b).

-For the types of compensation subject to garnishment and for certain other restrictions on garnishment actions, see Garnishment in Chapter 1, Section 4.
+For the types of compensation subject to garnishment and for certain other garnishment procedures, see Garnishment in Chapter 1, Section 4.

 Maximum Garnishment Amounts

 Public Law 95-30 established the following general limitations on amounts that can be garnisheed to enforce a support obligation.
-Unless state or local law provides a lower maximum garnishment limitation, the maximum amounts subject to garnishment are:
+Unless state or local law provides a lower limit, the maximum amounts subject to garnishment are:

 • Fifty percent of the obligor’s aggregate disposable earnings for any workweek, where the obligor asserts by affidavit or other acceptable evidence that he or she is supporting a spouse, a dependent child (or both), other than the former spouse and/or child for whose support the order is issued.
 The amount may increase to 55 percent if the garnishment is to enforce a support order for a period that is 12 weeks prior to that workweek.
 An obligor is considered to be supporting a spouse, dependent child, or both, when providing more than half of their support.